chavezye/chavezye.github.io/README.md

 Chengwei is currently a student in the Database and Information System Lab of School of Computer, Nankai University.
 I am currently studying the application of graph neural networks in recommendation systems.

-Please contract me by “ouyangjiawei@mail.nankai.edu.cn”.
+Please contact me by “yechengwei@dbis.nankai.edu.cn”.

 ### Study Experience